tsuru/tsuru/docs/overview.rst

 ---------------------------------------

 tsuru allows you to easily add support for new services and new platforms.
-For application platforms, it uses `Juju Charms <http://jujucharms.com/>`_, for services, it has an :doc:`API </services/api>` that it uses to comunicate with them.
+For application platforms, it uses platforms based on Dockerfiles that can be dynamically added to Tsuru.
+See `Basebuilder <https://github.com/tsuru/basebuilder>`_ for more details.
+For services, Tsuru defines an :doc:`API </services/api>` that it uses to comunicate with them.

 Collaboration
 -------------